Treatment for migraines

 Botox injections.

-Injections of a Botulinum toxin A (botox) about every 12 weeks help prevent migraines in some adults.
+Botulinum toxin A (botox) injections about every 12 weeks help prevent migraines in some adults.

 Also, some over-the-counter remedies may help during the migraine attack

-Over-the-counter pain relievers include aspirin or ibuprofen (Advil, Motrin IB, others).
+Over-the-counter pain relievers include aspirin or ibuprofen (Advil, Motrin IB).
 When taken for a long time, they can cause headaches from overuse of medications and possibly ulcers and bleeding in the gastrointestinal tract.

 Migraine relief medications that combine caffeine, aspirin, and acetaminophen (Excedrin Migraine) can be helpful, but usually only against mild migraine pain.

 It is important not to overuse medication, as doing so can cause a rebound headache.
 A healthcare provider can help a person determine how much of each medication is safe and effective.
-Apart from medication for the treatment of migraines, natural remedy is another migraine treatment that has been proven to be effective.
+Apart from medicines for migraines, natural remedies are another treatment that has been proven effective.

 What is a migraine?

-What is migraine is a frequently asked question online.
+What is migraine? is a frequently asked question online.
 Migraine is a result of specific changes within the brain.
-It causes severe head pain often accompanied by sensitivity to light, sound or smells.
-Migraines can be debilitating and a chronic condition that can impact daily life for some people.
+Light, sound, or smell sensitivity is often present, along with severe head pain.
+Migraines can be a debilitating and chronic condition that can impact daily life for some people.

 Migraine is one of the most common conditions in the world, according to the Migraine Research Foundation.
 Migraines can run in families with children and adults known to have them.